-Again, I edited this image with Photowizard, Filterstorm and Snapseed for coloring.
+Again, I edited this image with Photowizard, Filterstorm, and Snapseed photo editing tools for coloring.

 Many photographers are comfortable taking realistic photos, but they don’t know how to transition into a more abstract or artistic style.
 How do you go about creating art from your photographs?

 From there I use the traditional dodging and burning effects to selectively adjust exposure, altering sections, removing and adding (just as pictorialists have done in the past) to create the image that I feel conveys a dream-like atmosphere.

 Do you print and exhibit your work, or is it purely available in the digital medium?

 I print in several ways depending on image choice – regular prints, giclée and prints on aluminum.
 I’ve had about six photography shows at galleries, a university and my first at an art center in England.